rinsrc/cpp-review/README.md

-# cpp-review
-This repository will review basic data structures, such as linked lists, and algorithms implemented in C+.
+This repository will review basic data structures and algorithms implemented in C++.
+It is used for personal study.